 - It also gives the feeling of accomplishment.

 - A progress bar will inform them about – obviously – the progress.

 - It also triggers a feeling of urgency and keeps the user engaged.

 #9 – Keep the users informed at all times

-Talking about keeping people informed, giving information only about their progress won’t be enough alone.
+Talking about keeping people informed, and giving information only about their progress won’t be enough alone.

 - Users need to be informed about where and how to get help.

-- Users need to be informed about updates, new features and useful tips.
+- Users need to be informed about updates, new features, and valuable tips.

 - Users need to be informed about how and when they can contact a real person.